-Even though a loan is written off members should be aware that the debt remains and is still owed to the Credit Union.
-All outstanding debts will be vigorously pursued by all means possible, which is the policy of the Credit Union.
-Unfortunately, efforts up to and including court action are necessary in some instances.
+Even though a loan is written off members should be aware that the debt remains, and is still owed to the Credit Union.
+The policy of the Credit Union is that all overdue debts are vigorously followed up by all possible means.
+Unfortunately in some cases this may result in legal proceedings being initiated, however this only happens when all other avenues have been exhausted.